-I go in the morning before it gets too hot, and then again in the late afternoon.
-Right now there’s not too much to harvest, so visiting the garden is like going on a mini-retreat – it’s a chance for me to relax, connect with the earth and make sure the plants are healthy.
+Ideally, I go in the morning before it gets too hot, and then again in the late afternoon.
+I enjoy it most when there’s not too much to harvest and I can focus on appreciating the garden’s natural beauty.
+Visiting my garden is like going on a mini-retreat – it’s a chance for me to relax, connect with the earth and make sure the plants are healthy.

 Do you talk to your plants?

 I do!
-I don’t have names for them – yet – but I ask them how they’re doing and give them encouragement.
+I ask them how they’re doing and give them encouragement.
 It feels very natural to me – an extension of how I talk to my belongings and thank them for their support; I believe our possessions last longer and work harder for us when we acknowledge how vital they are.
 The same is certainly true for plants.

 In what other ways is gardening like tidying?

 They’re both ways to care for your environment and a chance to realize your ideal lifestyle.
-Now that I have outdoor space, I think of it as an extension of our home – I want it to spark joy, too!
+If I have outdoor space, I think of it as an extension of our home – I want it to spark joy, too!
 The love and gratitude I give to my belongings is the same as the care and passion I put into my plants.
-Both practices are mediative and relaxing for me; I feel focused and calm after doing either of them.
+Both practices are meditative and relaxing for me; I feel focused and calm after doing either of them.

 Your grandparents had a traditional Japanese Zen garden.
 What do you remember about it?
 Did you spend time there, or was it more for observing?

 Their garden was very traditional – and very beautiful.
 It had a large rock in the middle, a small koi pond and a Matsu pine.
 My grandparents lived in that house until I was four, and I remember sitting on the veranda with my grandmother and just taking it in, which is a typical way to interact with that kind of garden.
 There was bamboo and lots of greenery – and purple and blue hydrangea.
 It was very calming.